 The best thing about chia seeds is that almost all the carbs are from fiber.
 An ounce of chia seeds has about 12 grams of carbohydrates, but 11 of those grams are fiber which doesn’t raise blood sugar.

-This chia jam can be kept in the refrigerator for a month.
-For longer storage, the jam can be placed in the freezer and kept for a year.
+The jam can be kept in the refrigerator for a month.
+For longer storage, it’s best to put it in the freezer where it should keep a year.

 Chia Raspberry Jam

 - 1 1/2 cups raspberries fresh or frozen

 - 2 tablespoons Pyure All Purpose or 1/4 cup Swerve

 - 1 tablespoon water